Is it Safe to Have Cataract Surgery with Macular Degeneration?

-There have been mixed results regarding cataract surgery on individuals with AMD.
-On the surface, it seems like cataract surgery shouldn’t impact AMD, since cataracts are on the lens on the front of the eye and AMD affects the retina at the back of the eye.
+There have been mixed results regarding cataract surgery in people with AMD.
+On the surface, it seems like cataract surgery shouldn’t impact AMD, since cataracts are on the lens on the front of the eye, while AMD affects the retina at the back of the eye.

-However, some experts have suggested that cataract surgery could make AMD worse, specifically due to the inflammation created during the procedure.
-Others have suggested that the new artificial lens might not protect as well from certain wavelengths of light that could worsen AMD.
-However, as time has gone on, improvements in the cataract surgical procedure itself, and new, potentially more protective lenses have been developed, which may help further reduce risks.2-8
+Some experts have suggested that cataract surgery could make AMD worse, specifically due to the inflammation created during the procedure.
+Others have suggested that the new artificial lens might not protect as well from certain wavelengths of light that could worsen AMD.2-8

-The main considerations made, when determining whether or not an individual with AMD should have cataract surgery, is whether or not the procedure will actually help their vision.
-In some cases, AMD may be severe, and removing a cataract will have no impact on overall vision.
-It would be unnecessary for someone to have the surgery if it’s not going to have an effect.
-In order to determine whether your vision might improve with the removal of a cataract, your physician may first try vision aids, like brighter lighting or special magnifiers.
-They will also look at your eye, test your vision, and take special photos if needed to determine how much, if any, your vision might change after surgery.1,2
+To determine whether your vision might improve with the removal of a cataract, your doctor may first try vision aids like brighter lighting or special magnifiers.
+They will also look at your eye, test your vision, and take special photos to determine how much, if any, your vision might change after surgery.1,2

-Can I have cataract surgery if I have dry AMD?
+Can I have cataract surgery with dry AMD?

 Since dry AMD is the most common form of AMD, there seems to be more information available on its relationship with cataract surgery than other forms.
 At this time, dry AMD does not seem to worsen with cataract surgery.
 Cataract surgery is generally considered safe in these situations.
 But more long-term research is needed, and post-surgery vision improvements may vary based on your specific case.2-7